-I think everyone on the ship was exhausted after a full day in Rome.
-Mom and I didn't even go to dinner, opting to just eat at the casual buffet upstairs.
+We think everyone on the ship was exhausted after a full day in Rome.
+We didn't even go to dinner, opting to just eat at the casual buffet upstairs.
 After the light dinner, we went to the piano bar for an after dinner drink and then went to the 8:30 show.
 The show featured five of the singers from the cast (three guys and two girls) who performed songs from Disney movies and TV shows.
 The show was good, although we both thought the music was too loud; in some cases, it almost drowned out the singers.

 La Spezia and the Cinque Terre

 The early September day dawned clear and cloudless, with temperatures in the high 70's/low 80's.
-The Disney Magic was anchored in the harbor of La Spezia, Italy, a new port for me.
-Many Disney passengers went to Florence, Pisa, or Portofino, but mom and I chose a shore adventure that took us to the Cinque Terre area of Italy via boat and on foot.
-Mom and I had visited Portovenere, which is the "gateway to the Cinque Terre", but neither of us had ever visited any of the five (cinque) towns lining the coast that are now a UNESCO World Heritage site.
-We couldn't have had a more perfect day, and I can see why so many people have raved about this part of the world.
+The Disney Magic was anchored in the harbor of La Spezia, Italy, a new port.
+Many Disney passengers went to Florence, Pisa, or Portofino, but we chose a shore adventure that took us to the Cinque Terre area of Italy via boat and on foot.
+We had visited Portovenere, which is the "gateway to the Cinque Terre", but neither of us had ever visited any of the five (cinque) towns lining the coast that are now a UNESCO World Heritage site.
+We couldn't have had a more perfect day, and we can see why so many people have raved about this part of the world.

 A road has linked the five towns since the 1970's, and the towns are also served by train.
 The train ride is mostly through tunnels, so it not scenic.
 Parts of the road have spectacular views, but you can't really ride into the towns--you have to park high on the cliffs and hike down--so most people arrive via boat, train, or foot.
 The train from La Spezia to Riomaggiore only takes 9 minutes, and each of the other stops along the Cinque Terre coastline is only a few minutes apart.
 Many choose to hike, but you have to be in good shape since the trails are sometimes steep and slippery.
 Many visitors arrive on the train and stay in small hotels, using the trails or frequent ferries to move amongst the five Cinque Terre villages.

 Our tour boat stopped at the fourth village of Vernazza for a little over an hour.
 We had a short walking tour of the church (Santa Margherita -- like the pizza or wine) and the very narrow streets filled with stair steps, followed by free time.
-Mom had a cappuccino and I sipped my water.
+We sipped on cappuccinos and water.

 Reboarding the boat, we made the short 10-minute boat ride to the northernmost village of Monterosso, which is also the largest (about 1500 residents).
 It covers two coves and has two lovely beaches.
 The two parts of the town are linked by a tunnel or by a path over the tunnel's hill.
 The view of the town from the top of the path is quite lovely, but the tunnel is a much easier walk.

 After a short walking tour, we had about an hour of free time.
-Mom and I sat in an outdoor cafe overlooking the brilliant blue Mediterranean and watched the hikers walk by our table.
-We enjoyed a beer (mom) and a glass of white wine (me).
+We sat in an outdoor cafe overlooking the brilliant blue Mediterranean and watched the hikers walk by our table.
+We enjoyed a beer and a glass of white wine.
 A couple from San Francisco came in and sat at a table next to us.
 They were staying in Vernazza and had hiked over.
-Although our guide said it was about a 1.5-hour hike, these folks took 2.5 hours and were still waiting on their friends who had fallen behind them when mom and I left to reboard the boat.
+Although our guide said it was about a 1.5-hour hike, these folks took 2.5 hours and were still waiting on their friends who had fallen behind them when we left to reboard the boat.
 The two couples were planning to take a ferry back to Vernazza.

 The ride back to the ship was as pleasant as the one out--about an hour or so.
 We were back on the ship a little before 2 pm.

 It was Pirate night on the ship, and many people were dressed up.
 They put red pirate bandannas at our place settings, so we all got in the pirate mood.
-Mom had a crab cake, conch chowder, and a vegetarian dish made from quinoa.
-I had shrimp cocktail, a good salad, and barbecue short ribs.
-Mom and I split a white chocolate cheesecake on a macadamia nut crust for dessert.
+We had a crab cake, conch chowder, and a vegetarian dish made from quinoa along with shrimp cocktail, a good salad, and barbecue short ribs.
+We split a white chocolate cheesecake on a macadamia nut crust for dessert.